jordandalley/auto-transfer-wise/README.md

 The "getQuote" function gets the current offered rate (for a "BALANCE" to "BANK_TRANSFER" rate) from Wise for transfers between the "SOURCE_CURRENCY" and "TARGET_CURRENCY" and generates a "Quote ID" which is required for requesting a transfer.
 Once a quote is generated, the "startTransfer" function is called.

-The "startTransfer" function simply executes a transfer request by using the information gathered by the earlier three functions.
+The "startTransfer" function simply executes a transfer request by using the information gathered by the earlier two functions.

 # Disclaimer